meghnaaallam/meghnaaallam/README.md

 ![Hello-gif](https://media.giphy.com/media/cJSDRt8csBx0A7YFfh/giphy.gif)

-I’m a passionate product-minded Web Developer and I love building user-centric products! 🎯
+I’m a passionate product-minded Web Developer, who adores a good design and love developing one even more✨✨

+I aim to build user-centric products! 🎯

-I'm pursuing my Master's degree in Information Systems from **Northeastern Univerity, Boston, MA** 👩🏽‍🎓(Expected graduation May'24) 🎓
+I'm currently pursuing my Master's degree in Information Systems from **Northeastern Univerity, Boston, MA** 👩🏽‍🎓(Expected graduation May'24) 🎓

 > Previously, I worked with **Mindtree Solutions (now LITMindtree)** for 1.5 years in *building solutions for Fortune 500 clients on the Salesforce platform*

-I adore a good design and love developing one even more✨✨

-I am currently having fun exploring Cloud (Terraform) and GraphQL 👀
+I am having fun exploring Cloud (Terraform) and GraphQL 👀

  Also, I'm **looking for full-time work opportunities starting May 2024 - June 2024** as a **Software Engineer**